wgseligman/GramsSim/util/README.md

 ### Accessing options from within your program

 Just having an option defined in the XML file is probably not enough.
 Some programming is needed to do something with that option.
 Typically you'd initiate the parsing of the options XML file and the command line by invoking `ParseOptions` in your program's `main` routine.
-This should only be done once in your program's code, typically in a `main` routine.
+This should only be done once in your program's code.

 The three arguments to `util::Options::ParseOptions` are: